LLNL/b-mpi3/README.md

 This completes the replacement of the original MPI interface.
 Further steps can be taken to exploit more safety of the library.
-For example instead of using the pointer of the vectors, we can use the iterators to describe the start of the sequences.
+For example, instead of using the pointer from the dynamic arrays, we can use the iterators to describe the start of the sequences.

 ```cpp
 ...